-Any tourism investment policy should especially focus on financial arrangements for successful close of mega projects, supporting tourism sector.
-As explained earlier, commercial banks in Pakistan traditionally shy away from project finance with the exception of a few sectors such as energy.
-In order to encourage investment in the sector, government as part of its investment policy should consider providing partial risk guarantees to investors for selected areas to stimulate investment.
+Pakistan traditionally shy away from project finance with the exception of a few sectors such as energy.
+In order to encourage investment in the sector, government as part of its investment hold in-depth dialogues on such a policy, the following aspects should definitely be covered under such policy.